Digital television in Malaysia: HDTV

-RTM initiated its inaugural high-definition television (HDTV) trials in 2008, with the Beijing Olympic Games, of which RTM test-broadcast the opening and closing ceremony, and several events on HD.
+RTM initiated its first high-definition television (HDTV) trials in 2008 during the Beijing Olympic Games.
+RTM test-broadcast the opening and closing ceremonies and several events in HD.

-In late 2009, Astro launched Astro B.yond as a personal video recorder and a high-definition television service.
+In late 2009, Astro launched Astro B.yond, a combined personal video recorder and high-definition television service.

-As of July 2013, Media Prima group chief financial officer Mohamad Ariff Ibrahim said that Media Prima will launch high definition (HD) simulcast for one of its four terrestrial television stations as early as the first half of 2014.
-But, audiences are still suffering with SD resolution and stretched 4:3 scale format in most 16:9 TV that the majority of people own nowadays.
-Media Prima only started to broadcast selected programmes at 16:9 SD starting from 31 December 2016.
-However, the idents, programme previews, adverts, 4:3 content and some widescreen programmes remain on 4:3 and improperly stretched (sometimes letterboxed).
+In July 2013, Media Prima group chief financial officer Mohamad Ariff Ibrahim announced that Media Prima would launch a high definition (HD) simulcast for one of its four terrestrial television stations as early as the first half of 2014.
+However, viewers continued to experience SD resolution and stretched 4:3 aspect ratios, despite the prevalence of 16:9 television sets.
+Media Prima began broadcasting selected programmes in 16:9 SD on 31 December 2016.
+However, idents, programme previews, advertisements, legacy 4:3 content, and some widescreen programmes remained in 4:3 or were improperly stretched (sometimes letterboxed).

-In early 2015, NJOI began the HD service that will be automatically available for free for all NJOI customers starting from 1 February.
+In early 2015, NJOI introduced an HD service, which became automatically available to all NJOI customers at no additional cost on 1 February.